SPANISH LANGUAGE FOR ACADEMIC STUDY - 2023/4

 Thus, the summative assessment for this module consists of:

--A final online exam, usually consisting of two of the tasks practised during the semester.
+* An online final exam of two hours, usually consisting of two of the tasks practised during the semester (within a four-hour window) (40%)

 Formative assessment and feedback

-- To develop the linguistic skills to enable the students to participate and communicate effectively in a range of academic contexts.
+- This module focuses on developing the linguistic and methodological skills to enable the students to participate and communicate effectively in a range of academic contexts, while facilitating discussions about the transition to HE.

 C - Cognitive/analytical